BelenJM/Aquaculture_Genetics_DTUAqua/ReadMe.md

 ```
 QUESTION: how many individuals and loci are we working with?

 For the following steps, we need to prepare the dataset a little bit.
-This means, for example, that we need to add the population name for each individual of the dataset and make it a factor.
+This means, for example, that we need to add the population origin of each individual of the dataset and make it a factor.
 There are many ways to do this, but one way you could do is to use the names of the individuals and extract the first element in their name which indicates their origin, and store it in the "pop" object of salmon_gen:
 ```
 # include the pop map
 salmon_names <- rownames(salmon_gen@tab)